 In order to use the API you need to call an endpoint URL with your private access token.
-You can generate your call URL on our query builder (you must be logged in to use it).
+You can generate your call URL on our API Playground (you must be logged in to use it).

 Each request may return up to 100 posts matching your query.
 However, there may be significantly more results matching your filter parameters.
 To consume all the data, make sure you keep on calling the same URL string value that appears in the "next" key found in the output for each request.

 totalResults: 7043729, moreResultsAvailable: 7043629, next: "/filterWebContent?token=XXXXXXX-XXX-XXXX-XXXX-XXXXXXXXXXX&format=json&ts=1488442985732&q=%28language%3Aenglish+OR+language%3Afrench%29", requestsLeft: 999932 }